SAP-samples/teched2023-IN264/intro/intro2/README.md

 ## Summary

-You should now be familiar with all the configurations that has been done in SAP SuccessFactors to enable the new hire event publication to SAP Integration Suite, Advanced Event Mesh.
+You should now be familiar with all the configurations that has been done in SAP SuccessFactors to enable the new hire event publication to <b>SAP Integration Suite, Advanced Event Mesh</b>.

-Now, to learn more about the configuration that has been done in <b>Advanced Event Mesh</b>, you can navigate to [SAP S/4Hana Cloud configuration](/intro/intro3) section.
+Now, to learn more about the configuration that has been done in <b>SAP S/4Hana Cloud System</b>, you can navigate to [SAP S/4Hana Cloud System configuration](/intro/intro3) section.